mobxjs/mobx-state-tree/README.md

 const Store = types.late(() => LateStore)
 ```

-Thanks to function hoisting in combination with `types.late`, this makes sure you can have circular dependencies between types across files.
+Thanks to function hoisting in combination with `types.late`, this lets you have circular dependencies between types, across files.

 ### Simulate inheritance by using type composition

 There is no notion of inheritance in MST.
-The recommended approach is to keep an references to the original configuration of a model to compose it into a new one, for example by using `types.compose`.
+The recommended approach is to keep references to the original configuration of a model in order to compose it into a new one, for example by using `types.compose`.
 So a classical animal inheritance could be expressed using composition as follows:

 ```javascript
 const Square = types.model(